DavideMorgante/davidemorgante.github.io/_pages/notes.md

 ## [Electroweak Interactions in the SM](http://DavideMorgante.github.io/files/EW_Notes.pdf)
 These are some notes I wrote for a course given in Sapienza University by prof. Guido Martinelli on Electroweak Interactions.
 There could be errors inside, I've never checked them back.

-## Some Useful Results for Loop Integrals
-TBA

 ## [Notes on Equivariant Localization](http://DavideMorgante.github.io/files/equiv_loc.pdf)
 These are notes of the IHES school on "Supersymmetric Localization and Exact Results" given by F. Benini